 Thinking about Hiring a Freelancer?

 - Frees up more time.
 There are many tasks that only you and your team can do.
-By outsourcing jobs that can be done just as well (or even better) by a freelancer, you can build stronger relationships with your customers, come up with awesome new ideas, and realize many other benefits you haven’t even thought of yet because you haven’t had the time.
+By outsourcing jobs that can be done just as well (or even better) by a freelancer, you can build stronger relationships with your customers and come up with awesome new ideas.

 - Specialized skills.
 If you’re working on a white paper for a new target audience, it’s possible that your team doesn’t include an expert on the topic.
-But with a freelancer, you can find someone with lots of experience in beekeeping, artificial intelligence, or quantum computing – whatever your project needs.
-But more than just subject matter, if you need someone with expertise in a specific tool or programming language, a freelancer is a great resource.
+But you can find a freelancer with lots of experience in beekeeping, artificial intelligence, or quantum computing – whatever your project needs.

 - Flexibility.
 When you hire a full-time employee, you pay them regardless of the amount of work you have for them to complete.
 With a freelancer, you can hire them for whatever amount of work you need.
 You can do a single project, a set number of hours per week, or a retainer for ongoing projects.